timrauhut/feedify/README.md

   outputFilePath: 'path/to/output/atom_feed.xml', // Output path for the generated Atom feed
   feedURL: 'https://example.com/feed.xml', // URL for your Atom feed
-  feedTitle: 'Example Feed', // Title for your Atom feed };
+  feedTitle: 'Example Feed', // Title for your Atom feed
+  selectors: {
+    title: '.title', // Title selector for your post
+    url: '.url', // URL selector for your post
+    summary: '.summary', // Summary selector for your post
+    date: '.date', // Date selector for your post
+    author: '.author'// Author selector for your post }
+};

 generateFeed(config);